elmish/elmish/src/elmish-debugger/README.md

 ## Program module functions
-Augument your program instance with a debugger:
+Augument your program instance with a debugger, make sure it's the last item in the `Program` pipeline:

 Usage:
 ```fsharp